fr33z00/GnomeJackVolume/README.md

 ```
 - Finally, restart gnome-shell with Alt+F2 r (Enter)

-For required/optionnal software installation, please refer to their respective documentations.
+For jack-client installation see below.
+For other required/optionnal software installation, please refer to their respective documentations.

 Usage
 -----